fastmcp-me/pinemcp/docs/installation.md

 - Needs PowerShell 5.1+ or PowerShell Core
 - Might need to run as Administrator for global installation
 - Use `winget install OpenJS.NodeJS` for Node.js installation
+- If you hit ENOTDIR/ENOTEMPTY during global install, see [Troubleshooting](troubleshooting.md#windows-global-install-errors-enotdirenotempty)

 ### Linux
 - Works on Ubuntu, Debian, CentOS, RHEL, and other distributions